Mariyatm/adequate/README.md

 ### Output description
 * `graphs.txt` all simple adequate graphs of order l.
 The graphs represent as adjacency matrices where A-edges have weight 1 and B-edges have weight 2.
-* `graphs.tex` all simple adequate graphs of order l in tex format.
+* `graphs.tex` all simple adequate graphs of order l in the tex format.